Chapter 18 – Home Sweet Home

 Jax let out a miserable laugh.
 He couldn’t believe how chill she was being about this.
 This was his ex-wife.
 Someone he hadn’t seen in over a year now.
-A woman he divorced and on his own as she never showed up to court.
+A woman he divorced and on his own as she never showed at court.

 “That biker stuff just isn’t me.”
 She added pissing him off even more.